How High Fructose Corn Syrup Affects You

 Now that you know a little more about high fructose corn syrup, what are the dangers?

-- The average human consumes upwards of 60lbs of high fructose corn syrup per year!
+- The average human consumes upwards of 60lbs of high fructose syrup per year!

 - High fructose corn syrup has been found to contain harmful contaminants such as mercury.